-What Is a Skilled Nursing Facility?
-Exploring All the Details
+What Is a Skilled Nursing Facility (SNF)?
+Fully Explained

 A Skilled Nursing Facility (SNF) is a healthcare institution specifically designed to provide around-the-clock nursing care and rehabilitation services to patients who require a higher level of medical care than can be provided at home or in an assisted living facility.